 This applies only to military spouses, but it’s a great benefit to know about.
 MyCAA (My Career Advancement Account) is an educational benefit for spouses.
 The program offers up to a $4,000 grant for spouses who want education or training to land a job in high growth, high demand industries like IT or healthcare.
 Essentially, it’s free money for school.

 How to check: Call admissions and ask questions.
 Take the time to explore your future college or institution’s website.
-Live chats, externship/internship information, financial aid resources, and career services are all necessary services for new and current students.
+Live chats, experiential learning information, financial aid resources, and career services are all necessary services for new and current students.
 Most of the information on how to use these resources are located in dropdown menus or tabs on the school’s main website.

 At any given time on your academic journey, you should be able to reach out to an education or career counselor.
 Whether you feel like the classes aren't a good fit for you, or you are struggling academically, you want to know that you have someone to turn to anytime to answer your questions and validate concerns.
-Educational institutions and its employees should provide just as much “customer service” as they do educational services to students.
+Educational institutions and their employees should provide just as much “customer service” as they do educational services to students.

 How to check: Before you enroll, make sure that you are able to call an admissions office or education counselor.
 As a prospective student, you should be able to get a live person on the phone to answer any questions you may have about enrollment, classes, curriculum, and more.